psychemedia/finn-resources/src/includes/lay_oisin_coimin_flannery.md

 Unfailing there the honey and wine
 And draughts divine of mead there be,
 No ache nor ailing night or day —
-Death or decay thou ne'er shalt see !
+Death or decay thou ne'er shalt see!

 XXIX.
-" The mirthful feast and joyous play
+"The mirthful feast and joyous play
 And musíc's sway all blest, benign—
 Silver untold and store of gold
-Undreamt by the old shall all be thine !
+Undreamt by the old shall all be thine!

 XXX.
-" A hundred swords of steel refined
+"A hundred swords of steel refined
 A hundred cloaks of kind full rare,
 A hundred steeds of proudest breed
-A hundred hounds — thy meed when there !
+A hundred hounds — thy meed when there!

 XXXI.
-" A hundred coats of mail shall be thine
+"A hundred coats of mail shall be thine
 A hundred kine of sleekest skin,
 A hundred sheep with fleece of gold
 And gems none hold these shores within.

 XXXII.
-" A hundred maidens young and fair
+"A hundred maidens young and fair
 Of blithesome air shall tend on thee,
 Of form most meet, as fairies fleet
-And of song more sweet than the wild thrush free !
+And of song more sweet than the wild thrush free!

 XXXIII,
-" A hundred knights in fights most bold
+"A hundred knights in fights most bold
 Of skill untold in all chivalrie,
 Full-armed, bedight in mail of gold
 Shall in *Tír na n-Óg* thy comrades be.

 XXXIV.
-" A corslet charmed for thee shall be made
+"A corslet charmed for thee shall be made
 And a matchless blade of magic power,
 Worth a hundred blades in a hero's hands,
-Most blest of brands in battle's hour !
+Most blest of brands in battle's hour!

 XXXV.
 "The royal crown of the King of Youth